Free Printable: Low Carb & Keto Food ListGet It Now

-This section explains how to choose the best ingredients for sugar-free vanilla pudding, what each one does in the recipe, and substitution options.
+This section explains how to choose the best ingredients for sugar free pudding, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Heavy Cream – Creates the creamy texture in this dessert.
 Full-fat coconut milk should also work for a dairy-free alternative.
 Avoid using any keto milk substitutes with a lower fat content (such as almond milk), as they won’t get as creamy and won’t set properly without additional gelatin.

 - Wholesome Yum Keto Vanilla Syrup – Adds sweetness and natural, rich flavor of vanilla to this sugar free pudding recipe with absolutely no sugar and zero net carbs.
 If you have Wholesome Yum Keto Simple Syrup on hand, you can use that instead and add vanilla extract to taste (after removing from heat).
-I haven’t tried this recipe with a homemade sugar-free simple syrup, which may be too thin.
-Unfortunately, I don’t recommend powdered or granulated keto sweeteners here, because the wet/dry ingredient ratio will be thrown off and would require additional testing, but you can make my sugar-free chocolate pudding that doesn’t use a liquid sweetener.
+I haven’t tried this recipe with a homemade sugar free simple syrup, which may be too thin.
+Unfortunately, I don’t recommend powdered or granulated keto sweeteners here, because the wet/dry ingredient ratio will be thrown off and would require additional testing, but you can make my keto chocolate pudding that doesn’t use a liquid sweetener.

 - Egg Yolks – A keto cornstarch substitute that helps thicken the pudding.

-- Unflavored Gelatin Powder – Helps stabilize and thicken this keto vanilla pudding.
-Some pudding recipes thicken with xanthan gum, but gelatin is much more authentic and I haven’t tested any substitutions for this.
+- Unflavored Gelatin Powder – Helps stabilize and thicken the pudding as well.
+Some low carb pudding recipes thicken with xanthan gum, but gelatin is much more authentic and I haven’t tested any substitutions for this.

 - Sea Salt – Balances the sweet flavor.

 How To Make Sugar Free Pudding

-This section shows how to make low carb vanilla pudding, with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make keto vanilla pudding, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.